Plumber Hourly Rate Ontario 2026: What Plumbers Charge (And Should Charge)

 The mistake most solo plumbers make (and I've watched this happen in real time with friends in the trades) is treating the hourly rate like it's their wage.
 It isn't.
 The hourly rate has to cover five things before a single dollar hits your pocket.

-2. Insurance and licensing.
+- Insurance and licensing.
 Liability, WSIB or equivalent, vehicle commercial coverage, continuing education, trade license renewal.
 Call it $400-900/month depending on your province and coverage limits.
+(For Ontario specifically, your Certificate of Qualification through Skilled Trades Ontario is the credential customers and insurers expect to see, and the renewal cycle is part of the licensing overhead.)

 Run those numbers honestly and a lot of plumbers find their true break-even is somewhere between $55/hr and $80/hr just to keep the lights on.
 Charging $95/hr and thinking you're "making $95" is how you end up with a full schedule and an empty bank account.